 To The Last Tree Standing

 To convey your point efficiently, it's especially important to choose the right place.
 But that place does not have to be a physical space.
 The essential thing is that the setting is suitable for connecting and communicating with the target.
 Both public settings and values are changing at an increasingly rapid pace, and this change is happening to such a radical degree that it is immediately noticeable.
 In this era of shifting lifestyles and values among targets, we must formulate communication strategies with an understanding of forthcoming changes.
 At times, it is exceedingly important to capture the hearts of the target, so we may be able to gain greater insights by standing in their shoes when we create experiences.
 Most companies, though, have been unable to take the first step toward deviating from their established thinking.
 From here on out, only by adopting an attitude and the courage to fully facing what is happening in our world and address it without hesitation will we be able to produce the next standard.
 However, innovation is also a countdown to ruin.
 If one successful experience attracts a large crowd, then at some point they will suddenly tire of it and it will become obsolete.
+Although various artists from many countries have found their way thanks to success of Travis for Fortnite, it is not quite true that any of them have transcended Travis.
 In the end, innovators cannot survive unless they keep on taking up new challenges.